Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 Preoperative tests and diagnostics

-Tests and diagnostics: Before a surgery, your healthcare provider will perform a series of tests to diagnose your fistula.
+Tests and diagnostics: Before surgery, your healthcare provider will perform a series of tests to diagnose your fistula.
 Your doctor will look for an opening in the skin surrounding your anus.
-Once the opening is found, the doctor will try to determine how deep the tract goes and if it splits up into different directions.
+Once the opening is found, the doctor will try to determine how deep the tract goes and if it splits up in different directions.
 In some cases, fistulas are not visible on the skin surface and your doctor may need to perform additional imaging tests such as:

-• MRI: If your doctor cannot locate the fistula opening on the skin around your anus, he or she may perform an MRI scan for a detailed image of the fistula tunnel and the sphincter muscles.
+- MRI: If your doctor cannot locate the fistula opening on the skin around your anus, he or she may perform an MRI scan for a detailed image of the fistula tunnel and the sphincter muscles.

-• Endoscopy: Using high frequency sound waves, your surgeon can get a detailed view of the fistula tunnel, sphincter muscles and its surrounding tissue.
+- Endoscopy: Using high-frequency sound waves, your surgeon can get a detailed view of the fistula tunnel, sphincter muscles, and its surrounding tissue.

-• Colonoscopy: Your surgeon may perform a colonoscopy to determine the location and depth of the fistula tunnel.
+- Colonoscopy: Your surgeon may perform a colonoscopy to determine the location and depth of the fistula tunnel.

 Food and medications: You may be instructed not to eat or drink anything for 12 hours before the surgery.
-Your doctor may also advise you to temporarily stop taking any blood thinning medications that could increase the risk of excessive bleeding during surgery.
+Your doctor may also advise you to temporarily stop taking any blood-thinning medications that could increase the risk of excessive bleeding during surgery.

 Methods of anal fistula surgery